 5 tbsp. vegetable oil

 1/4 cup shallots or red onion, chopped

-1 lb. lump crab meat (or substitute with crab claw meat, shrimp, scallop or imitation crab meat, or any combination thereof - just make sure any raw seafood is thoroughly cooked, maybe pre-sauteed in a little oil before adding to the rice)
+1 lb. lump crab meat (or substitute with crab claw meat, shrimp, scallop or imitation crab meat, or any combination thereof - just make sure any raw seafood is thoroughly cooked before adding to the rice)

 4 scallions, thinly sliced on the bias (at an angle)